Nareshchintham/DATA-ANALYSIS/README.md

 # DATA-ANALYSIS
-i explained how to analysis a data by using matplotlib
+analysis a data by using matplotlib